MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-replica.md

 ## Storage Replica in VMM

-In System Center 2016 Technical Preview you can use Storage Replica to replicate Hyper-V cluster data or file data.
+In System Center 2016 Technical Preview, you can use Storage Replica to replicate Hyper-V cluster data or file data.
 Using Storage Replica in VMM provides a number a business advantages:

 - Eliminates the cost and complexity associated with synchronous replication solutions such as SAN.
 - Synchronous replication minimizes downtime and data loss.
 It provides a RPO of 0 (zero data loss).
 RTO (data unavailability) only occurs during the time in which a primary site fails and a secondary site starts.